 Some examples of Mr. Brown’s work include:

 Real Estate Litigation.
 Acting as trial counsel to establish easement rights for beach access, including presenting testimony and arguments related to use of property dating back to the Kingdom of Hawaii.
-Cancelling a fraudulent deed arising out of an international murder and theft scheme that was the subject of national press coverage.
+Canceling a fraudulent deed arising out of an international murder and theft scheme that was the subject of national press coverage.

 Complex Contract/Corporate Litigation.
 Acting as trial counsel to enforce contracts, obtain control, and ultimately force the break-up of a group of related corporations in the land subdivision business.